Discretionary Housing Payments

 - Council Tax – please apply for help through our Council Tax Support scheme

-- certain sanctions and reductions in benefit
+- certain sanctions and reductions in benefit - for example, if you have broken the terms of your Jobseeker's Allowance claim

 - ineligible service charges included in your rent